 An update on rules governing travel to Cuba

-The Trump Administration has recently rolled back progressive Obama-era policies that opened up travel to Cuba.
-This is unfortunate, since it returns relations with the island nation to those that harken back to the Cold War period.
-As Colin Laverty, president of Cuba Educational Travel, told Time magazine last month: “Unfortunately Cuba, and Cuba travel, is somewhat of a political football.
+The Biden Administration has not yet rolled back the regressive policies of the Trump Administration which sought to punish Cuba for political reasons— an unfortunate reversion to outdated policies dating to the 1950s Cold War period.
+Hopefully, the U.S. will return to the progressive, Obama-era policies that opened up travel to Cuba and improved relations with the island nation.
+As Colin Laverty, president of Cuba Educational Travel, has been quoted in Time magazine: “Unfortunately Cuba, and Cuba travel, is somewhat of a political football.
 You kind of have to wait until the dust settles.
 Obviously, it’s difficult for anyone working in the travel business.”

 What are the most significant changes?

 Cruise ship operations from the U.S. have been banned (although commercial airlines are not affected)—and the People to People Educational Travel category has been eliminated.
 This category, which emphasized direct contact with the Cuban people through cultural activities was the most popular category for Americans interested in learning more about Cuba.

 Can Americans still travel to Cuba?